You might have heard Adobe AIR is no longer supported for Linux, which this game requires.

 Step 4: Open a terminal in the download folder.
 Then:

 Step 5: run AdobeAIRInstaller.bin

 Step 6: open the .deb file in your favorite package manager.

 Although most Linux users have been able to get the game to run, we've had some reports that some people have trouble installing Adobe AIR 2.6.0 on certain distros (Gentoo, specifically).

 We HIGHLY recommend that before purchasing the game, make sure the linux demo works on your system.
 If it doesn't, send an email to email@example.com and tell us what's happening.
 We want to support as many linux distros as possible even though Adobe has made this difficult for us.

 If you are completely unable to run Defender's Quest on the linux distribution of your choice, email firstname.lastname@example.org and we will cheerfully refund your purchase.

-Our future games will probably be developed with HaXe or something like it so that we can get true native support for Linux without having to mess with this junk.
+Our future games will be developed with Haxe/OpenFL so that we can get true native support for Linux without having to mess with this junk.